Cisco-Kosha/airtable-connector/README.md

 ### Managing Bases

 In Airtable a base—or database—is central place to store your data, including tables.
-You can use the API to list, get, and create bases.
+You can use the connector to list, get, and create bases.

 ## Authentication